-Our Summer School is a very diverse programme, attracting a range of people from over 46 different nationalities in 2019.
+Our Summer School is a very diverse programme, attracting a range of people from over 64 different nationalities.
 The majority of participants are currently studying at undergraduate and postgraduate levels, alongside a number of professionals from a range of business sectors.
 Almost all participants that study at the Warwick Summer School are self-selected which creates for an engaging, passionate learning environment with good quality discussion.

 I have a disability, how do I let you know about this?

 Applicants are able to indicate the nature of their disability when completing the online application form, and our dedicated administrator can be contacted at any time to discuss any special arrangements.

 I am under 18 years of age.
 Can I still apply?

 Unfortunately our programme is only for students aged 18+.
 Under 18s may want to consider our Pre-University Summer School.